Rayhatron/matthewgraybosch.com/_pages/about/about-methods.md

 ---
 layout: page
-title: How I Write
+title: My Methods and Tools
-description: Information about how Matthew Graybosch writes, and what tools he uses.
+description: Information about Matthew Graybosch writing methods and preferred tools.
-permalink: /about/how-i-write/
+permalink: /about/methods-and-tools/
 ---
 # How I Do It